 Dairy has been linked to acne for a long time.
 It isn’t the cause for everyone but it is for some and if you are suffering from acne and have done everything RIGHT (good skin care products for your skin, consistency, no acne meds) and you still can’t get rid of it, this might be worth trying.
 When I tell people this, they are never happy and usually reluctant.
-Who wants to give up ice cream?
+Who wants to give up cheese?
 So you have to make a decision.
 What is more important to you?
-Your skin or your ice cream?
+Your skin or cheese?

 I have this client who is much older and she complained every time I saw her about her breakouts (not acne but always has 4-5 pimples).
 I used to see her every 3 weeks and she was using a good regimen and was so frustrated that at her age she was still breaking out.
 I tried to make her feel better by telling her she should be happy that everything was still working but that didn’t help. 🙂 I kept telling her that maybe she should give up dairy.
 I told her that there have been studies about it and sometimes there is a link.
 She wasn’t excited about it so she didn’t do it but she kept complaining.
 Then, I didn’t see her for about 6 months.
 About 1 month ago she called me and told me that she finally decided to give up on dairy and now very rarely gets pimples.
 It only took about 2 months for her to see a difference.